 A 90-minute session costs

-The first meeting lasts 110 minutes (approximately 2 hours) and costs
+The first meeting lasts 90 minutes and it costs